foundationdb-rs/foundationdb-rs/README.md

 You can access the `main` branch documentation [here](https://foundationdb-rs.github.io/foundationdb-rs/foundationdb/index.html).

+## Supported platforms

+Supported platforms are listed on the [foundationdb's README](foundationdb/README.md).

 ## Correctness

 Special care has been set up to be sure that the crate is correct, like official bindings.
 Every hour, we are running thousands of seeds on the [BindingTester](https://github.com/apple/foundationdb/blob/master/bindings/bindingtester/spec/bindingApiTester.md).